alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/inference_runner.md

 This feature depends on these addresses to be specified in target platform's CMake description and, by default, is available for use on the MPS3 FVP platform.

-> **NOTE**: The application built with this support will not work on the FPGA.
+> **Note:**: The application built with this support will not work on the FPGA.
 This capability is only
 > provided for use with the FVP, to make it easier to try different ML workloads without having to build
 > the applications with different TFLite files baked into the application statically.
 > Also, this feature is not available for `native` target.